laradock/laradock/README-HUMI.md

 Any `.env` files (not `.env.testing`) that reference other Humi applications need to be modified:

-  - service api urls: use /etc/hosts aliases (local.api.humi.ca)
+TODO:  - service api urls: use /etc/hosts aliases (local.api.humi.ca)
-  - vagrant urls: use docker.for.mac.localhost (on mac) docker.for.win.localhost (on win) start your container and find the host ip address from inside the container, typically labeled docker0 (linux)

-see https://laradock.io/documentation/ for all the environment options (including running workers, cron scheduling, etc) see https://nickjanetakis.com/blog/docker-tip-65-get-your-docker-hosts-ip-address-from-in-a-container for instructions on finding your host ip address
+#### Setting Up Payroll
+Humi Payroll is still on Vagrant, so you cannot connect to it as a Docker Service.

+MAC: `PAYROLL_API_URL=docker.for.mac.localhost`

+WIN: `PAYROLL_API_URL=docker.for.win.localhost`

+LINUX: `PAYROLL_API_URL="http://172.17.0.1:3030/v2"`

+    If the ip address for Linux does not work, you'll need to find the ip address for your host machine as it is known in the docker network.
+You can find it on your host machine using `ip addr | grep docker` (https://nickjanetakis.com/blog/docker-tip-65-get-your-docker-hosts-ip-address-from-in-a-container).

 ### Running the Applications